• 1 Samuel 23:13-29; Psalm 54; 1 Samuel 24-25:44

 ~ Click here to read today’s Scripture on Bible Gateway ~

-Worship God: Today’s readings in Deuteronomy reminded me of Josh Wilson’s song “I Refuse:”
+Worship Video: Today’s readings in 1 Samuel reminded me of Matt Maher’s song “Hold Us Together:”

 Comments from You: What verses or insights stand out to you in today’s readings?
 Please post up by clicking on the “Comments” link below!